The German Confederation

 1848

-In 1848, the German population fought for national unity and political participation.
-However, the revolution was bloodily suppressed by the princes.
+A popular revolution, fighting for national unity and political participation, was bloodily suppressed by the princes.

 Epochen im Museum